Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Frobenius manifolds

 \subsection{Discriminant and semisimplicity}

-Let $U$ be a chart of an $N$-dimensional Frobenius manifold with a basis $e_1, \dotsc, e_N$ of flat vector fields.
-There is a trace map $\Tr$ taking vector fields on $U$ to holomorphic functions on $U$ defined by setting for any $p \in M$ and vector field $X$ that $\Tr(X)(p)$ is the trace of the linear map on $T_p U$ given by $\star$-multiplication by $X|_p$.
-We define a \emph{discriminant} function $\disc$ of $U$ by

-The function $\disc$ is not independent of the choice of flat vector fields: If $A$ changes from one flat basis to another, the discriminant changes by the constant $\det(A)^2$.
-However, this means that at least the discriminant locus $\{\disc = 0\}$ is well-defined.
-Over any point $p$ of $U$ there exists a nilpotent element in $T_p U$ if and only if $p$ lies in the discriminant locus.

-We say that a Frobenius manifold $M$ is (generically) \emph{semisimple} if the discriminant is not identically zero.
-We call a point in $M$ semisimple if it does not lie in the discriminant locus.
+We say that a Frobenius manifold $M$ is (generically) \emph{semisimple} if the algebra $(T_p M, \star_p)$ is semisimple for a generic point $p$ on $M$.
+The set of points $p \in M$ such that $(T_p M, \star_p)$ is not semisimple is called the \emph{discriminant locus} (or the caustic).

-If $M$ is semisimple, near any semisimple point we can choose a basis $\frac\partial{\partial u_i}$ of orthogonal idempotents and we use the notation $\Delta_i^{-1}$ for their norms.
+If $M$ is semisimple, near any semisimple point, we can choose a basis $\frac\partial{\partial u_i}$ of orthogonal idempotents and we use the notation $\Delta_i^{-1}$ for their norms.
 Then $\Delta_i^{\frac 12} \frac\partial{\partial u_i}$ define \emph{normalized idempotents}.
 As the notation suggests, the vector fields $\frac\partial{\partial u_i}$ commute and we can integrate them locally near semisimple points to give the \emph{canonical coordinates} $u_i$.

-\begin{lem} For an $N$-dimensional semisimple Frobenius manifold $M$, locally around any (possibly not semisimple) point, the orthogonal idempotents extend to meromorphic sections of $\pi^* TM$, where $\pi: \tilde M \to M$ is a finite holomorphic map with ramification at most along the discriminant.
-Furthermore, the meromorphic sections can have poles at most along the discriminant. \end{lem} \begin{proof} Take a local basis $e_\mu$ of flat vector fields and consider their minimal polynomials $f_\mu$, which have holomorphic coefficients.
-On a finite ramified cover $\tilde M$ we can single out holomorphic roots $\zeta_{\mu, i}$ for each minimal polynomial.
-If none of the differences $\zeta_{\mu, i} - \zeta_{\mu, j}$ vanishes identically, we can define idempotent meromorphic vector fields on $\tilde M$ by the Lagrange interpolation polynomials

-On the other hand, if the difference $\zeta_{\mu, i} - \zeta_{\mu, j}$ vanishes identically, the numerator $P = \prod_{j \neq i} (e_\mu - \zeta_{\mu. j})$ of the Lagrange interpolation polynomial still makes sense and is on the one hand non-zero because otherwise adding up the Galois conjugates of $P$ would give an equation for $e_\mu$ of degree lower than the minimal polynomial, but on the other hand its square vanishes.
-So because of semisimplicity of $M$ this case is actually impossible.

-Some idempotent vector fields of \eqref{eq:lagrange} might coincide or not be orthogonal to each other, but we know because the $e_\mu$ gave a basis at each tangent space that the vector fields from \eqref{eq:lagrange} span the tangent space of a generic point.
-By removing duplicate idempotents and by suitably taking differences we can extract a basis of orthogonal idempotents for the tangent space of a generic point.

-Given a semisimple point $p$, we can choose an element of the tangent space whose minimal polynomial has order $N$, i.e. a linear combination of orthogonal idempotents with pairwise distinct coefficients.
-Therefore also the minimal polynomial of the corresponding flat vector field has order $N$.
-Its discriminant does not vanish at $p$ and therefore its roots are not ramified along $p$.
-By construction, the corresponding idempotents recover the idempotents at $T_p M$ and are in particular holomorphic in $p$. \end{proof}